Video Subtitles: 5 Tips to Increase Accessibility & Engagement

 Learn 5 tips to increase accessibility and engagement at meetings and events with video subtitles.

-Creating subtitles for your videos might seem like a straightforward task, but the truth is, there’s a lot more to it than just typing out what’s being said.
-Done right, video subtitles can make your content more accessible, engaging, and even boost your SEO.
+Creating subtitles for your videos might seem straightforward, but done right they make your content more accessible, engaging and even boost SEO.
 Done wrong, they can distract, confuse, or worse, alienate your audience.

 If you’re investing time and resources into creating video content, it’s worth making sure your subtitles are pulling their weight.
 Whether you're a marketer, content creator, or nonprofit sharing a story with the world, avoiding a few common missteps can make a big difference in how your message is received.